The Benefits Of Chemical Peels For Your Skin

 Deep chemical peels

 Deep chemical peels are the strongest peel you can get.
-This is usually a one-off treatment and needs to be done under sedation.
-They usually contain Phenol which is sometimes called carbonic acid.
-These can only be applied by qualified and experienced doctors such as plastic surgeons or dermatologists.
+They usually contain Phenol which is sometimes also called carbonic acid.
+This is usually a one-off treatment but you need to have it done under sedation.
+As such, these should only be done by qualified and experienced doctors or other health providers.

-Superficial chemical peels are the least strong of all the peels, as they’re done using gentle low-concentration acids like glycolic and lactic acid.
+Superficial chemical peels are the least strong of all the peels.
+This is because they involve gentle low-concentration acids like glycolic and lactic acid.
 These are both alpha hydroxy acids, which won’t penetrate the skin as deeply as medium or higher-concentration peels but can still target the surface layers to help improve your complexion.
 For oily skin, beta hydroxy acid peels containing salicylic acid work best as they dissolve in the oil and so can reach pores.
 Enzyme peels such as papain and bromelain are great if you want a gentler less irritation option.

 The healing process isn’t as long or intense as other peels, as the surface layer of your skin can repair itself pretty quickly.
 There may be a little redness which usually goes down in a few hours.